Mohammad Ebrahim Hemmat

-Mohammad Ebrahim Hemmat (محمدابراهیم همت, April 2, 1955 in Shahreza, Isfahan Province – March 7, 1984 in Majnoon Island, Iraq) was a teacher and an Iranian military leader.
+Mohammad Ebrahim Hemmat (محمدابراهیم همت, April 2, 1955 – March 7, 1984) was an Iranian military leader and teacher.
 He was one of the highest ranking officers of the Islamic Revolutionary Guard Corps during the Iran-Iraq War.
 In 1982, he spent a few months fighting against Israel during the 1982 Lebanon War.
 He then returned to Iran and held commanding roles in several missions during the Iran-Iraq War.
-He was killed in March 1984 in Operation Kheibar.
+He was killed in action in March 1984 in Operation Kheibar.

-Early life
+Early life and career

 Mohammad Ebrahim Hemmat was born on the 2nd of April 1955 in Shahreza.
 He completed his studies in his hometown and in the year 1973, he earned a diploma.
 That year he enrolled in the Isfahan University of Teacher Training.
 He earned his associate degree in 1975 and two years later, he served his compulsory military service.
-After his military service, he returned to his birthplace and for a while, he taught history in Shahreza Middle School and several schools on the outskirts of the city.
-During this period, he tried to familiarize the students with the concept of revolution and for this reason, he was given several warnings from the SAVAK.
+After his military service, he returned to his birthplace and for a while, he taught history in the Shahreza Middle School and several schools on the outskirts of the city.
+During this period, he tried to familiarize the students with the concept of revolution and for this reason, he was given several warnings from the SAVAK for supposed anti-government activities.
 His words had such an impact that he was forced to travel from city to city, fleeing from the Shah's agents.
-He first went to Firuzabad and propagated the word of the Revolution there.
+He first went to Firuzabad and propagated support for the Iranian Revolution there.
 After a while, he moved to Yasuj.
 He left for Dogonbadan, barely escaping arrest and eventually, he settled down in Ahvaz.
 As the Revolution was coming to its climax in 1978, he returned to Shahreza and actively led protests there.
-At the end of one of these rallies, he was sentenced to death due to his anti-regime activities and had to disguise his appearance and struggle in secret until the Islamic revolution.
+At the end of one of these rallies, he was sentenced to death due to his anti-regime activities and had to disguise his appearance and struggle in secret until the end of the Iranian Revolution.

-After Islamic Revolution
+Military career

 Following the Revolution, Hemmat and his companions worked to establish order in the city.
-They formed a Committee of the Islamic Revolution and the IRGC of Shahreza.
-Hemmat was appointed director of IRGC's Public Relations in Shahreza.
+They formed the Islamic Revolution Committees, a religious police force formed to safeguard the nascent revolutionary government in Iran and counter anti-governmental elements within the country.
+Hemmat was appointed director of IRGC's Public Relations in his hometown of Shahreza.

-In 1980, he was dispatched to Paveh, Kurdistan, to calm unrest.
-Hemmat lived in the Kurdistan province for two years; he had a significant effort to deal with the Kurds' poverty.
+In 1979, he was dispatched to Paveh, Kurdistan, to quell the Kurdish rebellion.
+Hemmat lived in the Kurdistan province for two years; he had a significant role to deal with the poverty with the population in the province.
 Hemmat served two years as the commander of IRGC in Paveh.
 The locals became upset when he wanted to leave the region.

-Iran–Iraq war
+Iran–Iraq War

 When Iraq invaded Iran, Hemmat joined the military and departed for the southern front.
-Ahmad Motevaselian and Hemmat were commissioned by the commander-in-chief of the IRGC to form the Muhammad Rasoolullah Brigade.
+Ahmad Motevaselian and Hemmat were commissioned by the commander-in-chief of the IRGC to form the 27th Mohammad Rasulullah Division.